JordiRos/rust-gpu-snippets/README.md

 ## rust-gpu-snippets

-Framework test bed using grr and rust-gpu.
+Framework test bed using grr and rust-gpu: particles.rs - Instanced particles, with CPU buffer for positions/size

-particles.rs - Instanced particles
+Some code borrowed from https://github.com/msiglreith/grr-gltf